NearNodeFlash/NearNodeFlash.github.io/docs/guides/rbac-for-users/readme.md

 kubectl get clusterrole dws-workload-manager
 ```

-Create and apply a ClusterRoleBinding to associate the "flux" user with the `dws-workload-manager` ClusterRole:
+If the "flux" user requires only the normal WLM permissions, then create and apply a ClusterRoleBinding to associate the "flux" user with the `dws-workload-manager` ClusterRole.

-ClusterRoleBinding
+ClusterRoleBinding for WLM permissions only:
 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1
 kind: ClusterRoleBinding